mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 >
 > *(Reads letter, eyes widening with each line)*
 >
 > *"World-Splitter Components...
 Dragon Infernalix...
-Second Sundering...
+Second Worldrend...
 Oh, this is AMAZING.
 I mean, terrible, obviously, but academically FASCINATING!
 You need me to help prevent apocalypse?
 OF COURSE I'll help!
 When do we leave?
 Can I bring books?
 Please say I can bring books."*

 **If Not Showing Letter (Persuasion DC 14):**
 > *"Ancient artifacts?
 Primordial weapons?
 DRAGON heist?
 You had me at 'ancient.'
 I'll help.
 But in exchange, I need detailed documentation.
 Sketches, rubbings, magical resonance readings—the WORKS.
 Academic paper on this will make my career!"*